bynbb/mug/README.md

 * XSD 1.1 features (e.g., `xs:assert`) require `--xsd-version 1.1` (this is the default).
 * If you see `ERROR: The 'xmlschema' package is required`, install it with `pip install xmlschema`.

+We use **Import Linter** to enforce module boundaries and keep layers independent.